 Mor Barak's research demonstrates that diversity management and inclusion, when adopted as key business strategies, represent more than just doing the right and moral thing.
 They also constitute good business.
 Diversity management is essential if corporations are to adapt to an increasingly diverse workforce, and it gives them a competitive advantage in recruitment, retention, customer relations, marketing and developing a positive corporate image.
-All of this, in turn, translates into profits and, more importantly, adds to the common good for employees, their families and their communities.

 An internationally renowned scholar, Mor Barak has led conferences on diversity at the Rockefeller Foundation's Bellagio Study and Conference Center in Italy, as well as at the Borchard Foundation's Chateau de la Bretesche in France.

 To reference the work of Michalle Mor Barak online, we ask that you directly quote their work where possible and attribute it to "Michalle Mor Barak, a faculty at the USC Suzanne Dworak-Peck School of Social Work” (LINK: https://dworakpeck.usc.edu)

 University of California, Berkeley: PhD

 Scholarly Contributions to Educational Practice Advancing Women in Leadership Award (professional)

 Awarded by the Academy of Management Gender and Diversity in Organizations